iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/anatomy.md

 The name of the benchmark functions, here the only benchmark function `bench_fibonacci`, which should be benchmarked need to be specified in a `library_benchmark_group!` in the `benchmarks` parameter.
-You can create as many groups as you like and you can use it to organize related benchmarks.
+You can create as many groups as you like, and you can use it to organize related benchmarks.
 Each group needs a unique `name`.

 ## The main macro